|

 Best luxury dive resort in the Mamanucas

 This luxurious resort on Malolo Island offers the ultimate getaway for divers wanting to splurge on their Fijian escape.
-That’s true whether you’re travelling as a couple or with the family in tow.
+That’s true whether you’re travelling as a couple, with a dive buddy or with the family in tow.

 From the spacious pool villas to the multi-bedroom residences, the design aesthetic here is “organic elegance”.